vsirvent/Open-Synscan/README.md

 Open-Synscan is a free open source project to create your own GOTO motorization system for your equatorial telescope mount (like eq-3, eq-5, exos-2, etc...).
 It implements skywatcher synscan protocol and you can use any application compliant with Synscan protocol to manage the telescope mount over WIFI network connection.

-Open-Synscan runs on a ESP8266 to control 2 step motors and work with Skywatcher SynScan protocol using WIFI connection.
+Open-Synscan runs on a ESP8266 to control 2 step motors and works with Skywatcher SynScan protocol using WIFI connection.

 Tested with EQMOD and Android Synscan PRO.